dhruvnain/BigData_finalproject/README.md

           "an faux animal body part"]
 ```

-The final dataframe will contain the labels with the highest score and the score for each of the two columns used for classification (product and description).
-After that we select the final label from the maximum score between the two predictions.
+The final dataframe will contain the labels with the highest score.

-In a separted bucket [zeros-shot-{month}] the results os the zero-shot clf is storaged.
-You can find the exactly parquet file name of the original dataframe.